kc611/Face-Verify-API/README.md

        |-- /help/<str:url>
 ```

-If hosted on local machine Base URL would be similar to http: //localhost:xxxx
+If hosted on local machine base URL would be similar to http: //localhost:xxxx.

-For additional information on any of these urls pass those urls to /help with a get request in form of '/help/api/.......'.This will return a Json Response containing the information on that URLs working.
+For additional information on any of these urls pass those urls to /help with a get request in form of '/help/api/.......'.
+This will return a JSON Response containing the information on that URLs working.

 # Overview of ML Model